 Legislative Synopsis and Digest The Legislative Reference Bureau prepares the weekly Legislative Synopsis and Digest.
-The "Digest" starts each year as a slim paperbound book; by the end of the spring session it grows to four to six thick paperbound volumes.
+The "Digest" at the start of each year is a slim paperbound book; by the end of the spring session it grows to four to six thick paperbound volumes.
 It contains a brief summary of each bill and resolution introduced, in numerical order.
-It also summarizes amendments adopted, and the content of any note (such as a fiscal note) on the bill.
-After each such bill's digest is a brief syn- opsis showing every legislative action taken on it to date.
+It also summarizes amendments that are adopted, and the content of any note (such as a fiscal note) on the bill.
+After each such bill's digest is a brief synopsis showing every legislative action taken on it to date.
 The last line of the bill's synopsis shows its latest status.
 The last volume of each Digest contains indexes to bills and resolutions by subject matter and sponsor, and by the parts of the Illinois Compiled Statutes they propose to add, amend, or delete.

 The Digest is issued each week during the session, showing action through the previous Friday.
 It is cumulative for that year's session.
 In the second year of a General Assembly it also shows bills still active from the first year.
 A Final edition of the Digest is issued after the close of the session.
-The Digest is provided without charge to legislators and some other government offices; other persons can subscribe to it for \$55 per year.
-Up-to-date information on legislative action on bills is available on the Gen- eral Assembly's Web site maintained by the Legislative Information System (LIS), and in daily LIS reports.
+The Digest is provided without charge to legislators and some other government offices; other persons can subscribe to it for \$55 per year.77

+Up-to-date information on legislative actions on bills is available on the General Assembly's Internet site maintained by the Legislative Information System (LIS), and in daily LIS reports.
 These are valuable aids to legislators and the interested public.

+Session Laws

-Session Laws After the Governor has acted on all bills from an annual session of the General Assembly, the Secretary of State publishes the bound Laws of Illinois for that year, containing all of the year's Public Acts and executive orders.
+After the Governor has acted on all bills from an annual session of the General Assembly, the Secretary of State publishes the bound Laws of Illinois for that year, containing all of the year's Public Acts and executive orders.

 Statutory Compilation The Illinois Compiled Statutes is the official codification of Illinois laws.
 It classifies by subject all Illinois laws of a permanent nature (thus excluding appropriations).
-The citation for each section contains three numbers: (1) the chapter of Illinois Compiled Statutes being cited, followed by "ILCS" (for Illinois Compiled Statutes); (2) the act within that chapter being cited (followed by a slash); and (3) the section within that act being cited.
-In addition to printed versions from private legal publishers, the Illinois Compiled Statutes are available on the General Assembly's Web site, and from private legal publishers' Internet-based legal research services or CDs.
+The citation for each section contains three numbers: (1) the chapter of Illinois Compiled Statutes being cited, followed by "ILCS" (for Illinois Compiled Statutes); (2) the act within that chapter being cited (followed by a slash); and (3) the section being cited within that act.
+In addition to printed versions from private legal publishers, the Illinois

+Compiled Statutes are available on the General Assembly's Internet site, and from private legal publishers' Internet-based legal research services or CDs.
 These databases make it possible to search the statutes by computer for particular words or combinations of words.
-Notes Ill.
-Const., art.
-4, subsec.
-8(d), second paragraph.
-Ill.
-Const., art.
-4, subsec.
-8(d), first paragraph.
-House Rule 37(e) and Senate Rule 5-1(e), 94th General Assembly.
-See House Rule 37(b) and Senate Rule 5-1(b), 94th General Assembly.
-House Rule 37(c) and Senate Rule 5-1(c), 94th General Assembly.
-See House Rule 37(a) and Senate Rule 5-1(a), 94th General Assembly.
-See House Rule 37(b) and Senate Rule 5-1(b), 94th General Assembly.
-House Rule 37(b) and Senate Rule 5-1(b), 94th General Assembly.
-House Rule 37(b) and Senate Rule 5-1(b), 94th General Assembly.
-House Rule 40(b) and Senate Rule 5-4(b), 94th General Assembly.
-House Rule 22(a) and Senate Rule 3-11(a), 94th General Assembly.
-House Rule 24(a) and Senate Rule 3-12(a), 94th General Assembly.
-House Rule 61(a) and Senate Rule 7-9(a), 94th General Assembly.